RuleBrittonica/3712_Rust_Research_Project/rem/rem-vscode/README.md

 # REMVSCode

-**REM VSCode** is a powerful extension that integrates the REM toolchain and Rust Analyzer with Visual Studio Code to enhance Rust code refactoring capabilities.
-This extension aims to provide comprehensive refactoring tools tailored for Rust, streamlining the development process.
+**REM VSCode**: A new Rust Refactoring Extension for Visual Studio Code

+**REM VSCode** is an interface over the powerful REM extract and verifcation toolchain for Rust development.
+It aims to provide a seamless experience for Rust developers looking to perform correct extract method refactorings.
+It combines the best aspects of Rust Analyzer's code analysis capabilities with the refactoring capabilities of the REM toolchain.
+Additionally it leverages the AENEAS toolchain to provide (optional) static verification of the refactored code.

 Currently it is in the development phase, as part of a Research Project being conducted at the Australian National University by: